 If you use a mobile phone, you can add your number to the TPS register by texting 'TPS' and your email address to 85095.
 You'll get a number from TPS saying your number's been added to its database.

-Registering with TPS won't stop all nuisance calls.
-Companies are still allowed to call you for market research, as long as they don't take any information from you or try to sell you anything.
+Registering with TPS will not stop all nuisance calls.
+Companies are still allowed to call you for market research, as long as they do not take any information from you or try to sell you anything.

 The TPS Protect app

 The TPS has a free mobile phone app called TPS Protect.

 When someone phones you, the app will look up their number and tell you whether the call is suspicious.
 This helps you decide whether or not to answer.